 For 2023, DHS is requiring QHPs provide at least two health improvement incentives to encourage the use of preventive care and two incentives for the targeted populations.
-QHPs are also required to submit an annual strategic plan that includes activities to meet quality and performance metrics and activities to improve the health outcomes of people living in rural areas and the populations listed above.
+QHPs also submitted annual strategic plans that included activities they would take to meet quality and performance metrics and activities to improve the health outcomes of people living in rural areas and the populations listed above.

-While it's too early to assess the results of these initiatives, 2022 performance targets on the following metrics were set in December 2021 based on historical performance on health quality measures based on performance for 2019 and 2020.
-The performance targets were based on the best performing QHP for each metric in 2019 and 2020 and are highlighted in orange in the table below.
-Due to additional data matching necessary to calculate the three birth outcome measures (low birthweight, very low birthweight and preterm births), performance metrics were not available when the 2022 targets were set.
-Data on 2019 and 2020 birth outcomes will be used to set 2023 targets.
-Performance on the other 2022 metrics will be assessed in September 2023.
+While it's too early to assess the results of these initiatives, the 2022 performance targets on the following metrics were set in December 2021 based on historical performance on health quality measures for 2019 and 2020.
+The 2023 performance targets were set in January 2023 based on performance in 2019, 2020 and 2021.
+The performance targets were based on the best performing QHP for each metric over the three years and are highlighted in orange in the table below.
+For 2023, an additional sets of targets were established based on the median performance of all five QHPs across the three years and based on individual QHP improvement targets.
+These additional targets allowed the QHPs to get credit for improvement, even if they don't match the performance of the best performing QHP.

-The following table also provides the program and QHP performance on the health quality metrics 2021.
 Program breakouts on the metrics are also available by race and by rural/urban areas of the state.